SecUSo/privacy-friendly-passwordgenerator/README.md

 * Username (optional)
 * Character set: at least one of uppercase, lowercase, special, numbers
 * Password length
-* Iteration: used to create different passwords if an update with the same parameters and no change of master password is intended.  <br />
+* Password Counter: used to create different passwords if an update with the same parameters and no change of master password is intended.  <br />

 ### Password Generation

 The password generation is based on the combination of two password hashing algorithms: PBKDF2 and BCrypt.
 PBKDF2 and can be executed with three different hash algorithms (SHA256, SHA384, SHA512). <br />
 * The master password serves as a seed for the PBKDF2 algorithm.
-* Iteration, domain, username and device ID (optional) are concatenated to a string and form the salt of PBKDF2.
+* Password counter, domain, username and device ID (optional) are concatenated to a string and form the salt of PBKDF2.
 * The result of the PBKDF2 hashing is encoded into a special version of Base64 which is compatible with BCrypt and not longer than 22 characters.
 * The master password serves as a seed for the BCrypt algorithm.
 * Result of the PBKDF2 hashing combined with the string "$2a$10$" the beginning forms the salt for BCrypt.